verhas/javageci/DOCUGEN.md

 The generators are registered in the order they are to be executed and the call to `phase(i++)` registers the phases 0, 1, 2 ... and so on.

+There is another possibility to have the generators executed the appropriate order.
+You can create several execution environment (Geci objects) and then invoke `generate()` on those one after the other.
+To share the context between these objects you can use the method `context()` either without argument to retrieve the context of the Geci object or with argument to set the context.

+In the example above the Geci object `fragmentCollector` is created and used separately to collect the documentation fragments from the Java files only.
+It could be executed together with the other generators in the phase 0 but in that case it would try to collect the documentation fragments from all the files.
+As it is now the object `fragmentCollector` collects the documentation fragments only from the Java files of the module `javageci-docugen`.
+Retrieving the context built up by this object and injecting into the next one will transfer the collected snippets inside the context for the next generators.

 ## Implemented Snippet Handling Generators

 As there are three types of snippet handling generators we will discuss the implemented generators in three subsections.

-### Collector
+### Collectors

+#### `SnippetCollector`

-Currently, there is only one snippet collecting generator (unless this document is out of date).
-The generator `SnippetCollector`.
-It is executed by the framework for all sources that are configured and collected and the collector scans through the lines of the sources and collects the snippets.
+The generator `SnippetCollector` is executed by the framework for all sources that are configured and collected and the collector scans through the lines of the sources and collects the snippets.

 It starts to collect lines after a line that matches the regular expression named `snippetStart` and before `snippetEnd`.
 These regular